dc540/arduinohidprox/README.md

 I acquired a HID ProxPro reader, and was interested in using it with Arduino.

-I chose the Arduino UNO, because it can be powered with 12V via the power jack, and I believe it can externally power the reader via its VIN pin.
+I chose the Arduino UNO, because it can be powered with 12V via the power jack, and I it can externally power the reader via its VIN pin.
+Not all models can do this -- I believe some of the ESP models prevent outward power flow on the VIN pins.
+But for the UNO, it's fine.

 I found several sources online for interfacing the RFID readers with Arduino.
 I settled on Daniel Smith's project from 2012 on Pagemac.com, because it's the most